Krypton-Suite/Standard-Toolkit/README.md

 ## V80.## (2023-11-xx - Build 2311 - November 2023)
 There are list of changes that have occurred during the development of the V80.## version

+### Support for .NET Core 3.1 and .NET 5
+As of V80.##, support for .NET Core 3.1 and .NET 5 has been removed due to their release cadences.
+It is strongly advised that you migrate your application to .NET 8, as the latest LTS version, or the slightly older .NET 6, if you require a more supported version.
+If you do not make these mitigations, the packages **will** fail to install when upgrading, if your project is configured to use either .NET Core 3.1 and .NET 5.

 ### KryptonMessageBoxButtons
 - https://github.com/Krypton-Suite/Standard-Toolkit/issues/728:
 Bring MessageBox States inline with latest .Net 6 by using a new `KryptonMessageBoxButtons` type, which is effectively the same as .Net6 enum version of `MessageBoxButtons` but backward compatible with .net4.6.x onwards.